 “Creativity is a combination of discipline and a childlike spirit.”

 Hello!
-My name is Lisa Fish and I am an Information Learning Technology graduate student at the University of Colorado Denver, teacher, and media specialist.
+My name is Lisa Fish and I am an ILT graduate from the University of Colorado, teacher, and media specialist.
 Media Literacy is my passion in a world where information is rapidly becoming decentralized and distributed across vast digital networks.
 I love telling stories with messy mediums and digital spaces and want to help others express themselves too.
 My goal is to prosper students in the 21st century with engaging and challenging transmedia that will build their literacy skills in the Digital Age.

 My work encompasses teaching in a variety of settings and experiences from Los Angeles to Colorado.
 I started out as a middle school language arts teacher and moved into an elementary second grade classroom.
 After starting a family, I kept my skills up in a private enrichment school setting part time where my kids attended.
 There I taught various subjects as well as working in administration as a teacher coach.
 Last year I worked as a media specialist in a middle school and began my MA studies Information and Learning Technologies.
 I am also currently working with a colleague from Anaheim, CA to line up technology with her ELD curriculum program.
+I especially love digital instructional design for blended/online learning.
 My desire is to work in a professional educational environment and present information to students in innovative ways, whether it is through computers, iPads, or print media.

 I believe that . . .